zepben/zconf/README.md

 The generate command will take one or more sources and generate an output file.

-- `--source` - A source string in the form of `source-type://params`.
+- `--source <source>` - A source string in the form of `source-type://params`.
 See [supported source types](#supported-source-types).
 Can be repeated more than once, subsequent uses will override the first config source.
-Also available as `ZCONF_SOURCE`
+- `--source-env <env>` - The name of the environment variable that contains a comma seprate list of sources.
-- `--output` - Absolute path to file the final config JSON will be written.
+- `--output <path/to/file>` - Absolute path to file the final config JSON will be written.
 Full path must exist.
-Also available as `ZCONF_OUTPUT`

 ### Integrating with Docker images